ET Phone Home

 while True:

-next_message = agent.run(conversation)
+next_message = await agent.run(conversation)

 if next_message is None: